puppetlabs/puppet-docs/source/pe/2.5/appendix.markdown

 ### Incorrectly Formatted Email Addresses not Rejected by Installer.

-A regex bug in the installer allows email addresses without a user-name (e.g. " @domain.extension") to be entered without being rejected.
+A regex bug in the installer allows email addresses without a user-name (e.g., " @domain.extension") to be entered without being rejected.
 Make sure you double-check the address you enter.

 ###EC2/Dual-homed Systems Report Incorrect URIs for the Console.